 *Get our three FREE raw dog food recipes now!
 Click Here

-4. Local farmers, butchers or hunters
+4. Ask local farmers, butchers or hunters for raw meat

 You can also get your hands on organ meat from local farmers and/or butchers, either at a Farmer’s Market or on site.
 See if they’re willing to part with the less popular cuts of meat of the farm animals they’re selling.